wuyichen24/spring-microservices-in-action/README.md

 - Change the port of the organization service to 8060 to avoid the address conflict with the licensing service.
 - Change the port of the special routes service to 8040 to avoid the address conflict with the licensing service.
 - Change the port of the authentication service to 8901 to make it same with the example in the book.
+- Add the integration of Splunk for log aggregation locally (use both local Splunk and remote Papertrail).
+- Use the original functionality in Logback for sending the log to the log servers (Splunk & Papertrail) rather than the solution in the Book (use Logspout to direct the docker output to the log servers).
 - Add comments to make the code easy to read.

 ![](https://github.com/wuyichen24/spring-microservices-in-action/blob/master/readme/pics/whole_structure.png)